max-muoto/oxr/README.md

 # oxr

-`oxr` is a thin-wrapper over the [Open Exchange Rates API](https://openexchangerates.org/).
-It provides a type-safe interface to the API, allowing you to easily fetch exchange rates and convert between currencies.
+`oxr` is a type-safe Python client with synchronous and asynchronous support for the [Open Exchange Rates API](https://openexchangerates.org/).
+Allowing you to easily fetch exchange rates and convert between currencies.

 ## Installation